BP profit outstrips forecasts, lifted by higher oil output

 Gearing, the ratio between debt and BP’s market value, rose to 31% compared with 27.5%.

-BP rival Royal Dutch Shell (RDSa.L) is due to report results on Thursday, while Exxon Mobil (XOM.N) and Chevron (CVX.N) are both scheduled for Friday.
+Shell (RDSa.L) reports results on Thursday, while Exxon Mobil (XOM.N) and Chevron (CVX.N) are scheduled for Friday.

-Additional reporting by Noor Zainab Hussain in Bengaluru; Editing by Saumyadeb Chakrabarty and Alexander Smith
+Additional reporting by Noor Zainab Hussain in Bengaluru, Josephine Mason in London; Editing by Saumyadeb Chakrabarty, Alexander Smith and Dale Hudson